dev-rakibulhasan/student-life-toolkit/README.md

 - Student can can create, read, update and delete their income and expense records.
 The changes will reflect real time in UI.
 - They can filter records by, Income, Expense, and Today, Yesterday, This week, This month, This year and Lifetime basis.
-- <mark>They can check their income and expenses amount and percentage by categories in progress bars.</mark>
+- <span style="background-color: yellow;">They can check their income and expenses amount and percentage by categories in progress bars.</span>

 ### Study planner:

 ![Alt text](image-url)

 - Student can create, read, update, delete study tasks.
-- <mark>They can check tasks progress by priority.</mark>
+- <span style="background-color: yellow;">They can check tasks progress by priority.</span>
 - They can filter task by Subject, Priority and Status.
 - They can toggle task status from pending to completed.